Optimizing ArgoCD performance in HA configurations

 クラスタ数 = Shard数

-- If a shard is stopped, its tasks will not be handed over to other shards.
+- If a shard dies, its tasks will not be taken over by other shards.

-Therefore, monitoring the Pods for each shard is very important.
+This makes monitoring the Pods on each shard extremely important.

 Deployment